Canva Review (2023) — All the Pros and Cons

 Canva can be used either in a web browser or as a downloadable app (for Mac, PC, Chromebook, iOS or Android).

-It gives you three key things to help you create your design:
+It gives you four key things to help you create your design:

 • templates — pre-designed layouts that you can use for a wide range of applications (for example to create presentations, videos, adverts, business cards, infographics or charts)